mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-components.md

     [CustomComponent2]: ../../assets/user_guides/custom_components/customcomponent_2.png

-## Custom component with custom action
+## How to use custom components with custom actions

 Custom components can be used as `inputs` to, `outputs` of, or as a `trigger` of custom actions.
 In the examples below we will explore both options.

-### Custom component as input/output of custom action
+### Custom components as inputs/outputs of custom actions

 Following the instructions above to create a custom component, results in this `OffCanvas` component: